Paleo | Meats

 grinding your own meat, you can definitely use any store-bought ground

-chicken (just make sure there aren't other spices added).
+chicken (just make sure there aren't other spices added) for your maple chicken breakfast sausage.
 I also put my

 stand mixer to work incorporating all of the ingredients together using